 An injury to a blood vessel can cause bleeding after surgery.
 Other causes include medicines such as aspirin or anticoagulants (blood thinners).

 Your doctor examined you to find the cause of the bleeding.
 You may have had imaging tests, such as a CT scan, MRI, or ultrasound.

-To help stop the bleeding, your doctor probably put pressure on the area and may have sewn up or cauterized (sealed) the incision.
+To help stop the bleeding, your doctor may have put pressure on the incision or sewn up or cauterized (sealed) the incision.
+Or you may have had surgery to stop bleeding inside the surgery area.
 Your doctor also may have given you medicines that help stop the bleeding.

 Call 911 anytime you think you may need emergency care.
 For example, call if: